hangodek/omakub-fd/README.md

-# Omakub
+# Omakub for Fedora

-Turn a fresh Ubuntu installation into a fully-configured, beautiful, and modern web development system by running a single command.
-That's the one-line pitch for Omakub.
+Turn a fresh Fedora installation into a fully-configured, beautiful, and modern web development system by running a single command.
+That's the one-line pitch for Omakub for Fedora.
 No need to write bespoke configs for every essential tool just to get started or to be up on all the latest command-line tools.
-Omakub is an opinionated take on what Linux can be at its best.
+Omakub for Fedora is an opinionated take on what Linux can be at its best, specifically tailored for Fedora users.

-Watch the introduction video and read more at [omakub.org](https://omakub.org).
+This is a Fedora-specific fork of the original Omakub project, adapted to work with Fedora's dnf package manager and ecosystem.

 ## Contributing to the documentation